Omar-Elmofty/vtr_in_airsim/README.md

 ## Run VT&R in AirSim <a name="RunningVTR"></a>

-#### Step 1 - Load Enviroment:
+#### Step 1 - Load Environment:
-Load the Unreal enviroment by either double cliking the `.uproject` file, or by running it from command line as follows:
+Load the Unreal environment by either double cliking the `.uproject` file, or by running it from command line as follows:

 ```
 cd ~/UnrealEngine/Engine/Binaries/Linux/